Skip to content

 Eviction

 Eviction is defined as a legal process that allows a property owner/landlord to recover their property from a tenant for violations of the Rental Agreement, or for the needs of the landlord.
-All residents are assured of due process, and evictions from Student Apartments are processed according to applicable State law and University Regulations.
+All residents are assured of due process, and evictions from Sunnyside Apartments are processed according to applicable State law and University Regulations.
 Should eviction become necessary, it is important for residents to be aware of the steps including NOTICE, SUMMONS AND COMPLAINT, and JUDGMENT.
 A brief explanation of these steps follows:

 NOTICE: A resident will first be given written notice of a violation.
 The notice will state the nature of the violation and, when appropriate, provide a remedy.
 State law provides several notice options: